percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --log

-   This option is ignored for |mysql|
+   This option is ignored for *MySQL*

 .. option:: --log-bin